Bee School Speakers & Class Descriptions

 We have made an attempt to help guide the attendees of the bee school in making the decision on what class to attend by grouping the classes according to the audience type for each class.
-But use this as a ‘general guide’ – you (of course) are free to attend any class that peeks your interest.
-The classes are listed as they appear on the schedule (read top down, left to right).
+But use this as a ‘general guide’ – you (of course) are free to attend any class that piques your interest.

-Beginning Beekeeping Tract - These classes are designed to help you make the best choices for GETTING STARTED.
+Beginning Beekeeping Track - These classes are designed to help you make the best choices for GETTING STARTED.
 A “prospective beekeeper” should probably plan on attending ALL of these classes.

 Business Aspects of Beekeeping - These courses deal with the “money” side of beekeeping.
 They are designed for the beekeeper who is thinking about “taking the next step” into becoming a sideliner or even a commercial beekeeper.